ultimate271/notes/martin/storm02Jaime01.md

 to Riverrun, and he was rid of the big homely wench as well.
 I could not have planned it better myself.
 Once I’m free of these irons...

+### Jaime rescues Brienne and they continue sailing
 Ser Cleos raised a shout.
 When Jaime looked up, Brienne was lumbering along the clifftop, well ahead of them, having cut across a finger of land while they were following the bend in the river.
 She threw herself off the rock, and